Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 1.75

 All players start with the trusty Classic pistol at the beginning of a Valorant match.
 Pairing it with a half-shield lets you conserve your credits for the next round.
-A recent nerf weakened its alt fire, meaning that you’re better off upgrading to another pistol once your economy allows it.
+A recent nerf weakened its alt-fire, meaning that you’re better off upgrading to another pistol once your economy allows it.
 We can’t complain too much because you’re getting this weapon for free.
 Just remember that it’ll take a good number of shots to knock an opponent out.
-In the beginning of a match, you might find yourself looking to agent abilities to support your Classic shootouts.
-Check out our Valorant agent tier list if you haven’t picked a main yet.
+During the gun rounds, you might find yourself looking to agent abilities to support your Classic shootouts.

 • Cost: 450 credits